German Foreign Ministry urges all citizens to leave Ukraine | DW | 19.02.2022

 The German Foreign Office has upped its warning for citizens to leave Ukraine citing increasing tensions and Russia's troop build-up on the border.

-Germany's foreign ministry on Saturday stepped up its travel and security warning for Ukraine, urging all of its citizens to leave the country, saying a military confrontation is possible at any time.
+Germany's foreign ministry on Saturday stepped up its travel and security warning for Ukraine, urging all of its nationals to leave the country, saying a military confrontation is possible at any time.

 The ministry had already asked German citizens to leave Ukraine, but the latest warning is more urgent.

-"German nationals are urgently requested to leave the country now," the leave the country now," the ministry's website now says.
+"German nationals are urgently requested to leave the country now," the ministry's website now says.

 "Tensions between Russia and Ukraine have increased in light of massive presence and movements of Russian military formations near Ukraine's borders continued to increase.
 A military confrontation is possible at any time."